Advocates had warned of the dangers of a real estate data breach. It just happened

 - Harcourts Melbourne City said the personal information of tenants, landlords, and tradespeople was potentially exposed.

-- The breach came after digital rights advocates warned that a data breach in the real estate sector could be worse than the Optus and Medibank hacks.
+- Digital rights advocates had warned about the potential serious effects of a data breach in the real estate sector.

 Australian real estate agency Harcourts has revealed it was affected by a cyber attack last month, with the personal information of tenants, landlords, and tradespeople potentially exposed.

-In an email sent to customers of the Melbourne City branch of Harcourts, the company said it became aware on 24 October that an unknown third party had accessed its rental property database.
+In an email sent to customers of the Melbourne City franchisee of Harcourts, the company said it became aware on 24 October that an "unknown third party" had accessed its rental property database.

-Harcourts said the breach occurred when the account of an employee at service provider Stafflink, which gives the company administrative support, was allegedly compromised and accessed by that unknown third party.
+Harcourts said on Thursday that the breach occurred when the account of a representative at service provider Stafflink, which gives the franchisee administrative support, was allegedly compromised and accessed by that unknown third party.

 Advertisement

-"We are still investigating the incident but understand it has occurred through the employee using their own device for work purposes rather than the usual (and more secure) company-issued device," the email said.
+"We understand the unauthorised access occurred because the representative of Stafflink was using their own device for work purposes rather than a company-issued (and more secure) device," it said in a statement.

-"Importantly, our networks, accounts and your personal information are now all secure and our services are able to continue as normal."
+A spokesperson for Stafflink said the provider is "disappointed" the breach occurred and is working with Harcourts Melbourne City and its IT suppliers to investigate and resolve the matter.

+"The platform that has been accessed is not owned, operated or controlled by Stafflink..." they told SBS News in a statement.

 It's not known how many people were impacted by the breach.

-The revelation comes just over a week after that a data breach in the real estate sector could be worse than the recent and hacks.
+The revelation came just over a week after that a data breach in the real estate sector could be worse than the recent and hacks.

 For tenants, that included: